 Product Demo: GitHub

-Overall we all learned a lot through this collaborative venture such as understanding developer terminology and supplying them with enough information to build off of and setting realistic timelines for build.
+Overall we all learned a lot through this collaborative venture such understanding what information they needed to build off of and setting realistic timelines for build.

 Lessons Learned + Next Steps

 Collaboration & Time Management: Due to time limitations, it was a challenge to ensure everyone was in agreement with design decisions.
-Spending a few minutes outlining an agenda would've been helpful to stay on track.
+Outlining an agenda would've been helpful to stay on track.

 Incentives: How might we motivate users to use our app?
-Keep users' interest?
 I would like to look into incentives or potentially gamifing the app to keep users' interests high.